unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-16-where-local-inference-performance-actually-comes-from.md

 {% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11-speculative-verification.svg" alt="A separate draft model, embedded MTP heads, or n-gram lookup proposes tokens which the target model verifies before accepted tokens advance the sequence" variant="wide" %}

-*Drafting can come from several places, but proposal is never the same thing as acceptance.*
+<center>*Drafting can come from several places, but proposal is never the same thing as acceptance.*</center>

 A conventional speculative setup uses a smaller draft model.
 That model has its own weights, cache, compute cost, and compatibility requirements.
 Embedded multi-token prediction, or MTP, can use additional prediction heads retained with the target artifact as a self-drafting path when the runtime supports it.
 Draftless methods such as n-gram lookup search patterns already present in the token history and do not load another model at all.